nightmaregaurav/NepaliCrimeNews/README.md

 ## License
-NepalPoliceNews-crawler is released under the MIT License.
+NepaliCrimeNews is released under the MIT License.
 You can find the full license details in the [LICENSE](LICENSE) file.

 Made with ❤️ by [NightmareGaurav](https://github.com/nightmaregaurav).